 There is a significant deviation between Ireland’s pricing system and the one operating in other developed countries.
-While other countries practice a ‘free pricing’ system which is open to competition and aims for reasonable prices, Ireland instead opts to fix it’s price as the average of a ‘basket’ of nine countries.
+While other countries practice a ‘free pricing’ system which is open to competition and aims for reasonable prices, Ireland instead opts to fix its price as the average of a ‘basket’ of nine countries.
 In a 2012 report, the ESRI recommended that the maximum ex-factory price for patented drugs “should be the lowest price of the basket of nine countries”.
-This recommendation was not implemented, and Ireland remains one of the tiny minority of countries which uses this arbitrary system insteads of using a larger basket or introducing a regulatory body to apply a more discerning calculation of reasonable drug prices.
+This recommendation was not implemented, and Ireland remains one of the tiny minority of countries which still uses this arbitrary system instead of a larger selection pool or introducing a regulatory body to apply a more discerning calculation of reasonable drug prices.

-The result of these factors is that some drugs cost as many as two or three times as much as they do in other countries in the EU.
+The result of these factors is that some drugs cost as much as two or three times the amount they do in other countries in the EU.

 It goes without saying the first and final motive of the pharmaceutical industry is the maximisation of profit.
-It’s not the industry’s fault, rather it is an inevitable behaviour of any competitive industry operating within the constraints of capitalism.
-If one company takes a humanitarian approach, it will lose out to it’s competitors, and the inevitable result is a race to the highest attainment of profit within the legal limits provided by society.
-As such, it is unsurprising that the leaders of the industry have not chafed under, complained about, or attempted to curtail the beneficial agreements they have arranged here.
+It’s not the industry’s fault, rather it is an inevitable behaviour of actors in any competitive industry operating within the constraints of capitalism.
+If one company takes a humanitarian approach, it will lose out to it’s competitors, and the inevitable result is a race to the bottom within the legal limits provided by society.
+As such, it is unsurprising that the leaders of the industry have not chafed under, complained about, or attempted to curtail the beneficial agreements they have legally arranged here.

 Is this an ethical way of managing a sphere of society so crucial to human well-being?
 I believe that it is not, and hope that in the future we can work towards a public system of drug development and production, but in spite of this the great accomplishments of those who have worked in the pharmaceutical industry to date, and the far-reaching benefits of their work should not be forgotten.

 It is clear in my mind that drastic measures need to be taken by the participants in the next government (whoever they may be) to alleviate the desperate limbo of not only pharmaceutical drug pricing in Ireland, but the general state of healthcare in Ireland.
 The future lies without a doubt in fully socialized medicine.
-These changes have been a long time coming, held back by austerity governments and the vested interests in society that these kind of inequalities benefit.
+These changes have been a long time coming, held back by austerity governments and the powerful in society that these kind of inequalities benefit.
 Political instability may explain, but it will never excuse, these delays.
-With the various allowances that have been made in terms of corporation tax and other privileges to the pharmaceutical industry, it undoubtedly owes a debt to the society of which it too is a part, to provide medicines for a fair price to the public.
+With the various allowances that have been made in terms of corporation tax, non-compliance and other privileges given to industry in Ireland, it undoubtedly owes a debt to the society of which it too is a part, to provide medicine for a fair and rational price to the public.

-Real lives are at stake in what is ultimately the most serious facet of the state’s responsibility to provide for it’s citizens, and the public health should not be subjected to the caprices and avarices of profit-motivated deals.
-The only hope for the Irish people’s medical system, is that they themselves demand change and force the hand of the government, a government which may not be intelligent or brave enough to make that change.
+Real lives are at stake in what is ultimately the highest expression of the state’s responsibility to provide for it’s citizens, and the public health should not be subjected to the caprices and avarice of profit-motivated deals and arrangements.
+The only hope for the Irish people’s medical system, is that they themselves demand change and force the hand of the government, a government which may not be intelligent or brave enough to make the changes needed.